 The Post Graduate Board of Studies in Commerce has prepared the revised Syllabus for M.Com (Choice Based Credit System) since 2016 and revised the syllabus on 31.08.2019 as per the guidelines suggested by Mangalore University and University Grants Commission, New Delhi.
-The revised syllabus has a course pattern which includes Hard Core, Soft Core and open elective courses with 86 credits for the entire Programme.
-The CBCS course matrix clearly defines the Hard core, soft core, open elective and specialization papers being offered in M.Com spread over IV Semester.
+The revised syllabus has a course pattern which includes Hard Core, Soft Core and open elective courses with 80+6 credits (Open elective six credits not included for CGPA Total Hard core credits 44 and total soft core credits 36) for the entire Programme.